 11.3 The following Place Map for Hemel Hempstead builds on the general principles in the Vision Diagrams for Hemel Hempstead in the Core Strategy.
-It illustrates only new or amended allocations.
-The town centre and south Hemel Hempstead areas are shown as an inset map for clarity.
-Reference numbers relate to the sites above.
+It illustrates only new or amended allocations detailed in the Site Allocations DPD.
+The town centre and south Hemel Hempstead areas are shown separately as inset maps for the purposes of clarity.
+Reference numbers on the maps relate to the sites listed in the schedules above.